-12000

 Harald with the Blue Tooth

-He was one of the most outstanding rulers of his time, skilfully juggling tradition and innovation, just like the country he ruled from 958 to 986.
+He was one of the most influential rulers of his time, skilfully juggling tradition and innovation, just like the country he ruled from 958 to 986.
 Born of the union between Gorm the Elder and Thyra of Denmark, he came from the Jelling dynasty, which originated in the eponymous town of Jelling, located in the south of the Jutland peninsula.
-It gave kings to Norway and England in the 10th and 11th centuries.
-Thanks to her perseverance and her tactical enterprise, the power stabilized, the economy took a momentum which contributed to improve the living conditions of her fellow citizens and to develop the cultural life.
+It produced kings for Norway and England in the 10th and 11th centuries.
+Thanks to her perseverance and tactical enterprise, power stabilized and the economy gained momentum, helping to improve living conditions and develop cultural life.
 The country converted to Christianity.
-Until then, the Danish fleet, which was essentially made up of ships for military use, was equipped with cargo ships for commercial use.
-The runes, an ancient writing system, were not neglected and many stones were raised.
-Among the most famous, the Jelling Stones, listed as a World Heritage Site by UNESCO, erected by Harald and his father.
-In the manner of an epic, they testify to the highlights of the reign of the one that history has immortalized for his blue tooth!
-In 2018, Harald was on the front page of the world's newspapers.
-And what a scoop!
-A 13 year old child would have found his prestigious treasure!
-A treasure composed of coins and fabulous objects!
-Pearls, brooches, an incredible Thor's hammer...
-A treasure buried after losing the battle against his son Sven.
-His grave is in the church of Roskilde.
+Until then, the Danish fleet had consisted mainly of military vessels, but now included cargo ships for commercial use.
+Runes, an ancient writing system, were not neglected and many stones were erected.
+Among the most famous are the Unesco World Heritage-listed Jelling Stones, erected by Harald and his father.
+Like an epic, they bear witness to the highlights of the reign of the man immortalized by history for his blue tooth.
+In 2018, Harald made headlines around the world.
+And what a scoop: a 13-year-old had found his prestigious treasure!
+A treasure made up of coins and fabulous objects: pearls, brooches, an incredible Thor's hammer...
+A treasure buried after losing a battle with his son Sven.
+His tomb is in Roskilde church.

 1219